Laser Skin Resurfacing in Cincinnati, OH

 Why Choose Laser Skin Resurfacing?

-Individuals who are looking to improve the appearance of facial wrinkles, sun damage and/or acne scarring may be good candidates for laser skin resurfacing.
+Individuals who are looking to improve the appearance of facial wrinkles, sun damage, uneven pigmentation, and/or acne scars may be good candidates for laser skin resurfacing.
 As with all forms of cosmetic surgery, good health and realistic expectations are essential.
-Patients must understand that the goal of laser skin resurfacing is to improve the skin appearance as much as possible rather than produce perfect skin.
+Patients must understand that the goal of the treatment is to improve healthy skin as much as possible rather than produce perfect skin.

 Depending on the number and size of areas being treated, the procedure may take anywhere from a few minutes to an hour to complete.
 More than one session may be required.

 Laser Treatment Recovery

 After treatment, patients can expect minimal discomfort, some redness, swelling, and crusting of the treated skin.
 The new skin will emerge within one to two weeks during the recovery time after treatment.
 As part of the natural healing process, it will appear pink and free of many wrinkles.

 Redness will fade within about three to four weeks.
 It may be necessary to follow a soft diet for some time, and the treated skin will need to be protected against extremes in temperature and sun exposure.
 To help accelerate the healing process and reduce swelling, patients may use ice packs throughout their recovery period.
 Sun protection is also important as the treated skin will be extremely sensitive to UV rays.
 Sunblock with SPF 30 or higher should always be worn when outdoors; sunglasses and hats can also provide extra protection.

 Most patients find that they can return to work and most other normal activities within about two weeks after undergoing laser skin resurfacing.

 Call today to schedule your consultation